aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets all precedents(reference to cells in current workbook) used by this cell's formula while calculating it.

+**Remarks**

 This method can only work with the situation that [FormulaSettings.getEnableCalculationChain()](../../com.aspose.cells/formulasettings\#getEnableCalculationChain--) is true for the workbook and the workbook has been fully calculated.
 If this cell is not a formula or it does not reference to any other cells, null will be returned.

 **Example**